4Lexium/KS-Signal-at-LHC/KS Signal /Displaced Geometry/Manual_LLP_analysis/README.md

 Nominal Displacement calculated using (HNL_witdth_eq.png) is plotted as function of ($m_N, m_{W_R}$) and compared to SM neutral states

 Effective Displacement: applying boost-factor (using generated MG-kinematics) on top of the nominal displacement i.e. $L_N = c \tau_N \times \beta_N \gamma_N$

+The C scripts produce many different types of plots, where some were discared and remain in draft-format.
+The best visualization plots are collected for demonstration in /ExampleFigs